nshmdayo/ofdir/README.md

-# ofdir — smart directory
+# ofdir — Operator of Files and DIRctories

-A standalone smart directory CLI.
+A CLI tool for operating files and dirctories.
 Jump to directories by fuzzy name, bookmark, or history — without typing full paths.

 ## Features